twoeightdev/void-dots/.config/dev/notes/VOID.md

     - $ sudo ./ssd.sh       # Run only for fresh disk configured for my system
     - $ ./setup.sh          # You only need this, install dot first
     - $ sudo ./root.sh      # Needs to be run as root configured for my system
+    - $ sudo ./post.sh      # Needs to be run as root configured for my system
     - $ sudo reboot
 ```